Windows Remote Management

-WinRM (Windows Remote Management) is Microsoft's implementation of WS-Management in Windows which allows systems to access or exchange management information across a common network.
+Windows Remote Management (WinRM) is the Microsoft implementation of the DMTF-standard WS-Management.
+It allows accessing or exchanging management information across a common network.
 Utilizing scripting objects or the built-in command-line tool, WinRM can be used with any remote computers that may have baseboard management controllers (BMCs) to acquire data.
 On Windows-based computers including WinRM, certain data supplied by Windows Management Instrumentation (WMI) can also be obtained.